Value Differences

 Contrarian Dilemmas

-Next, we must account for the fundamental laws of nature—e.g., inertia, gravity, thermodynamics, electromagnetism, planetary motion—that have kept the universe orderly since its inception.
+Next, we must account for the fundamental laws of nature—e.g., inertia, gravity, thermodynamics, electromagnetism, and planetary motion—that have kept the universe orderly since its inception.

 Finally, we must explain why we are born with an innate sense of right and wrong.

-Nature provides sufficient evidence of God’s existence and his role as our Creator to satisfy those willing to follow him on his terms.
+Nature provides sufficient evidence of God’s existence and of his role as our Creator to satisfy those willing to follow him on his terms.

-History testifies to the divine inspiration of the Bible.
+History attests to the Bible’s divine inspiration.

 God’s Perspective